 Take a look at the historic Cartwright House in Terrell, Texas.
 It was built in 1883 and needed a lot of love (and work) by the time homeowners Tom and Nancy Aldridge bought it.
-Here’s how it looks now:

-Gorgeous.
+Hard to believe it’s the same house!
 Nancy says, “There isn’t a day that goes by without someone stopping to take a photograph of the house.
 It makes me feel so proud.”

 I can see why it attracts so many lookiloos.
 I’d be braking for it, too!